 The proposal to focus on implementing existing commitments is justified by the extensive number of existing commitments not yet implemented in full.
-Recent focus on PMNCH-initiated "calls for action", including PMNCH-facing accountability efforts, will now be replaced with greater attention to accountability by the institutional sponsors of these agreements and frameworks, e.g., national parliaments, the UN, the African Union, the G7/G20, etc. Therefore, PMNCH will continue to encourage non-state actors - private sector, civil society, donors / foundations, academia, and others -- to develop plans to support accelerated implementation and follow-up efforts of government-led commitments.
+Recent focus on PMNCH-initiated "calls for action", including PMNCH-facing accountability efforts, will now be replaced with greater attention to accountability by the institutional sponsors of these agreements and frameworks, e.g., national parliaments, the UN, the African Union, the G7/G20, etc. Therefore, PMNCH will continue to encourage non-state actors - private sector, civil society, donors / foundations, academia, and others -- to develop plans to support accelerated implementation and follow-up efforts of government-led commitments (targeting key government stakeholders such as Heads of States/Government, as well as Ministers of Finance and Health).
 PMNCH will place more emphasis on disseminating progress-tracking efforts produced by these institutions.
 The efforts of the Global Leaders Network (GLN)4 will further raise the visibility and drive global political will for WCAH, informed by the contributions of in-country partners.